cloudmelon/Cloud-Native-Playbook/01 - Pod design.md

-# Playbook Part 1 : Pods design
+# Playbook Part 1 : Pod design

 **Kubelet** is like a captain of your ship, it registers the node, and create pod in worker node and monitors nodes and pods on a timely basis.